 Though considered a leading scientist, Katz's website postings often touch on social issues.
 Some of those writings have stirred anger in the past and include postings defending homophobia and questioning the value of racial diversity efforts. ...

-Isn't it great that we finally have a "pro-science" Democratic Administration?
+In another posting, Katz questioned the value of diversity efforts.Isn't it great that we finally have a "pro-science" Democratic Administration?

 "The diversity movement is racist at its core," he writes.
 "When dealing with people we should be concerned with intellect, talent, character and accomplishment.
 People aren't dogs or cattle; race matters only to racists."